 - For guys, it’s usually better to wear a belt if you are wearing a nice button-up shirt.
 Sometimes, if un-tucked shirts are too big or too wide, they don’t look good and are “boxy.”
 Fitted shirts and jackets look much better than wide boxy ones.
 Don’t be afraid to purchase a shirt and return it after the session.

 A Few More Tips:

-- Bring snacks and water if it’s going to be a hot or a lot of walking – the worst thing to happens is someone gets hangry or faint.
-Dog treats for the fur babies is always a must too – oh and poop bags!
+- Bring snacks and water if it’s going to be hot or a lot of walking – the worst thing to happens is someone gets hangry or faint.
+But, of course, dog treats for the fur babies are always a must, too – oh, and poop bags!

 - Be prepared to have a ton of fun – we will dance and laugh till you cry!

-Engagement photos are going to be used for albums, gifts, save the dates and framed and hung around your house for years to come.
+Engagement photos are going to be used for albums, gifts, save the dates, and framed and hung around your house for years to come.
 Think about how you want to feel when you look at these photos 5-10 years from now.
-You don’t want to look too trendy, classic colors and style are ones that will make you happy when you look back.
-The most important things are – be yourself, be comfortable and be prepared for anything.
+You don’t want to look too trendy.
+Classic colors and styles will make you happy when you look back.
+The most important things are – be yourself, be comfortable, and be prepared for anything.

-Check out more by taking a look at some of my favorite engagement and couples sessions who have great style by CLICKING HERE.
+Check out more by looking at some of my favorite engagement and couples sessions who have great style by CLICKING HERE.

 Never hesitate to ask your photographer for inspiration and ideas.
 We are here to help make your photography experience amazing!